 TEL AVIV – The micro-metropolis on the Mediterranean is all about The Now.
 Since moving to Tel Aviv four years ago, I've witnessed a migration of the city's most innovative hotspots southward, transforming boulevards and compact crevasses into meccas of cultural consumption.
 This list of my favorite spots in town is a great jumping-off point if you want to experience the city's creative side.

 117 Herzl St.; +972-3-682-2777

-A leading art gallery in the local scene owned by perennial collector Dr. Ronald Fuhrer.
-Located in south Tel Aviv, the gallery showcases top contemporary artists from Israel, such as David Nipo, Eran Weber, and Lior Modan.
-The multi-level space has high ceilings and industrial-chic decor housed in an old tahini factory.
+A leading art gallery owned by perennial collector Dr. Ronald Fuhrer.
+Located in south Tel Aviv in a former tahini factory, the multi-level, industrial-chic space showcases top contemporary artists from Israel, such as David Nipo, Eran Weber, and Lior Modan.

 12 Rothschild Blvd.; +972-3-510-6430